 Some restaurants require proof of your organization's validity in order to send your donation after the event.
-To see if this is something they require, you can view a restaurant's policies when you submit a request or on your event's Meal Page.
+To see if this is something they require, you can view a restaurant's policies when you submit a request OR on your event's Meal Management Page.
 Click here if you're unsure whether or not your organization is tax exempt.

 Below we've included a breakdown of each of the three document types you may be asked to provide.
 If you have this document, please upload a photo, scan, PDF, or screenshot of the information to your Group Profile.
 Find out how to do that here.